Chinese export firms reposition themselves against trade headwinds

 To cope with the rising domestic demand, the company has planned to quadruple its production capacity of prefabricated bathroom and kitchen, a key product in the domestic market, and establish new sites by the end of the year.

-From 2016 to 2018, the company saw its exports to the United States rise by 12.5 percent, while sales in the Chinese market nearly doubled.
+From 2016 to 2018, the company saw its exports to the US rise by 12.5 percent, while sales in the Chinese market nearly doubled.

-Official statistics from China showed that the U.S. share of China's total exports shrank from 22 percent in 1999 to 16 percent now.
+Such a change reflects the decreasing reliance of the US as China's export market.

-Analysts said that the tariff tension provoked by the United States, if not defused, might further diminish the appeal of the U.S. market to Chinese manufacturers, and sour Sino-U.S. business collaboration along industrial chains.
+Analysts said that the tariff tension provoked by the US, if not defused, might further diminish the appeal of the US market to Chinese manufacturers, and sour Sino-US business collaboration along industrial chains.

 One of the binding agents to cement the cooperation between Chinese and American firms, however, is China's vast domestic market where demand for better quality goods keeps surging.